ashwanikhemani/OctaPi--MonteCarloTradingSimulator/README.md

 	sudo iptables -P FORWARD ACCEPT
 ```

 3. **On the master node, do the following to set up the Spark cluster:**

 Inside the clone of this repo on the master pi(riccardo) run the following commands:
 ```
 	cd runningSpark
 	kubectl create -f spark-master.yaml
 	kubectl get pods
 ```
 Identify the 'spark-master' pod.
 Enter the shell of the master using:
 ```
 	kubectl exec -it <name_of_master_pod> bash
 	tail -f spark/logs/_(whatever is the name of the only file here)
 ```
 Wait till the screen shows "I HAVE BEEN ELECTED: I AM ALIVE!".
-Now exit the master shell and follow the next commands.
+Now exit the master shell, and follow the next commands.
 ```
 	exit
 	kubectl create -f spark-master-service.yaml